-Other future cash outflows to which the lessee is potentially exposed to that are not reflected in the measurement of lease liabilities includes the exposure arising from leases not yet commenced to which the lessee is committed.
+Other future cash outflows to which the lessee is potentially exposed to that are not reflected in the measurement of lease liabilities including the exposure arising from leases not yet commenced to which the lessee is committed.
 The Group has entered into commitments for certain leases with a commencement date which begins after 31 December 2020.
-The future cash outflows expected for these leases is \in 1,390K (2019: \in 4,752K).
+The future cash outflows expected for these leases is £1,390K (2019: £4,752K).

-Residual guarantees
+Residual Guarantees